Adjustable versus fixed loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-People select these types of loans when interest rates are low and they want to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can assist you in locking a fixed-rate at a favorable rate.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers choose fixed-rate loans when interest rates are low and they want to lock in at this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at a favorable rate.
 Call Executive Lending Group, LLC at (816) 525-8000 & (81 to discuss your situation with one of our professionals.

-There are many different kinds of Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
-Generally, the interest for ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in many varieties.
+Generally, the interest rates for ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-The majority of Adjustable Rate Mortgages feature this cap, so they won't go up over a specific amount in a given period.
-Some ARMs won't adjust more than two percent per year, regardless of the underlying interest rate.
-Sometimes an ARM features a "payment cap" that guarantees your payment can't increase beyond a certain amount in a given year.
+The majority of ARMs feature this cap, so they can't go up above a certain amount in a given period.
+Some ARMs won't increase more than two percent per year, regardless of the underlying interest rate.
+Sometimes an ARM has a "payment cap" that ensures that your payment can't go above a fixed amount in a given year.
 Plus, the great majority of ARMs feature a "lifetime cap" — this means that your interest rate will never exceed the capped amount.

-ARMs most often feature their lowest, most attractive rates at the beginning.
-They guarantee that interest rate from a month to ten years.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
+ARMs most often feature the lowest, most attractive rates at the start.
+They provide the lower interest rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for people who anticipate moving within three or five years.
-These types of adjustable rate loans benefit borrowers who will move before the loan adjusts.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+These loans are best for borrowers who anticipate moving in three or five years.
+These types of ARMs benefit borrowers who will move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (816) 525-8000 & (81.
 We answer questions about different types of loans every day.